pauloqueiroga/deliberate-practice/docs/manager-vs-architect.md

 ## If the product owner or manager or project manager wants someone or everyone to immediately drop everything and work on a new feature, what do YOU do?

 TBD

+## How do you feel about coaching others into becoming leaders?

+A very important aspect of being a good manager or leader is the ability to delegate, inspire and coach your team members into becoming exceptional leaders themselves.
+I recommend anyone to always consider this aspect of the work, and start thinking about it frequently if they have never.
+This might be more obvious in organizations experiencing quick growth, but it is absolutely not restricted to those situations.
+The desire for self development and career advancement is an ubiquitous trait among engineering professionals, and both tracks require leadership skills.

+## "What would you do if you had another pair of hands?" - Nick Caldwell

+TBD

+## Leaders take responsibility of what happens next

+TBD - Take initiative, try it, change your mind, change someone else's mind, etc.